Aptos vs RetailNorthstar

 Is Aptos good for apparel merchandising planning?

 Aptos is a strong enterprise retail platform, particularly for allocation and replenishment across large store networks.
-However, its architecture is allocation-first — assortment planning and financial planning (OTB) are secondary capabilities.
+In the Aptos material we searched, allocation and replenishment are what the platform leads with; we did not find assortment planning or financial planning (OTB) described with the same depth.
 Apparel brands with 100+ stores and complex allocation needs may find Aptos a fit.
 Brands that need connected planning from OTB through buy execution will find RetailNorthstar a better match.

 How long does Aptos take to implement?